Year 1

 5140 Oral Histology

-An introduction to the composition, function and development of diverse tissues in the oral cavity and related structures.
-The goal of the course is to prepare the student to become competent in understanding and interpreting the normal histological structures of the oral cavity.
+This course provides students with an introduction to the composition, function and development of the various tissues and structures of the oral cavity and related structures.
+The goal of the course is to prepare the student to become competent in understanding the normal histological structures of the oral cavity and their function and be able to interpret histological tissues and relate them to clinical situations.

 5144 Biomaterials

-This course provides first year dentistry students with foundation knowledge associated with dental materials science.
-The goal of the course is to enable students to understand biomaterial concepts presented in other clinical courses.
+This course provides first year dentistry students with foundational knowledge associated with dental materials science.
+The goal of the course is to enable students to understand biomaterial concepts presented in other clinical courses such as Operative Dentistry, Clinical Procedure and Prosthodontics.

 5160 Systemic Anatomy